neoml-lib/neoml/NeoML/docs/en/API/NN/README.md

   - [CAddToObjectLayer](AddToObjectLayer.md) adds the content of one input to each of the objects of the other
   - [CMatrixMultiplicationLayer](MatrixMultiplicationLayer.md) - mutiplication of two sets of matrices
   - [CCastLayer](CastLayer.md) - data type conversion
+  - [CUnfoldLayer](UnfoldLayer.md) - extracts data which that would be affected by convolution
   - Blob concatenation:
     - [CConcatChannelsLayer](ConcatLayers/ConcatChannelsLayer.md) concatenates along the Channels dimension
     - [CConcatDepthLayer](ConcatLayers/ConcatDepthLayer.md) concatenates along the Depth dimension